drvinceknight/nbchkr/docs/tutorial/index.rst

     assert q1_answer == 1, feedback_text

 This will be worth 3 points so let us add the tag: :code:`score:3`.

+We can choose to add a description to our check which will then appear in the feedback.
+We do this by adding the tag: :code:`description:correct-answer`.

 Everything should now look like the following: